How this works

 Months, not dates.

-School calendars vary — Labor Day, fall break, Thanksgiving, winter break, spring break, and end-of-year testing all land on different weeks in different districts.
+School calendars vary across districts.
+Labor Day, fall break, Thanksgiving, winter break, spring break, and end-of-year testing all land on different weeks in different districts.
 This calendar plans by month and builds in buffer, so you can fit twelve weeks of programming around your school's schedule without stress.

 Twelve active weeks